 2.5 The Scholarship may not be held concurrently with another scholarship or award providing materially similar or financially significant benefits.

 2.6 The successful candidates will be expected to take up the scholarship in October 2014.

 3.1 The scholarship in engineering will be awarded on merit to the person who best meets the qualifications and qualities set out below.

-3.2 The Trustees reserve the right to make no award.
+3.2 The Foundation reserves the right to make no award.

 4.2 At the time of application, candidates should have at least an Upper Second Class Honours Degree in Engineering normally from an Australian university.

 5.1 So that Australia may benefit from the experience and knowledge gained, candidates will be asked to indicate the career they hope to follow on return to Australia.
 The Selection Committee will seek individuals who are likely to attain prominence in Australia and, in their subsequent careers, make a contribution to British/Australian relations and understanding.

 5.2 The Selection Committee will take into account in the first place academic achievement, but also those qualities in candidates which Sir Robert Menzies held in high esteem.
 The qualities sought include:

 iii.
 Extra-curricular activities and interests

 iv.
 Ability to contribute to the life of a British university